Black Lives Matter

-One of the actions taken by First Unitarian is that we stand in vigil outside our church the second Sunday of the month after church.
+One of the actions taken by First Unitarian was that we stood in vigil outside our church the second Sunday of the month after church.

 The Women’s Alliance of First Unitarian Church began sponsoring vigils in solidarity with the Black Lives Matter movement in June, 2015.
-All are welcome to participate in these 30 minute vigils, held after the Celebration of Life (around noon) every second Sunday in front of the church building on Fourth St. Signs are provided.
+All were welcome to participate in these 30 minute vigils, held after the Celebration of Life (around noon) every second Sunday in front of the church building on Fourth St. Signs were provided.